GSA-TTS/identity-site/content/_help/trouble-signing-in/forgot-your-password._en.md

      * The same password, or parts of it, that you use for other accounts, such as your bank account or email
 8. Click the “Change password” button.

-## How to reset your password if you have a personal key (accordion)

 When you reset your password, you’ll need your personal key to access your information.

 <div class="usa-accordion usa-accordion--bordered margin-y-4">